openl-tablets/openl-tablets/Docs/Security.md

 #ruleservice.authentication.aud = https://openl-tablets.org
 ```

-In the case, when the default security does not meet to the requirements, the custom implementation can be added:
+In case when the default security does not meet the requirements, a custom implementation can be added as follows:

 ```java
 package org.openl.rules.ruleservice.spring;